Mama Lover (song): Commercial response

-"Mama Lover" debuted at number 206 on the Russian Singles Chart.
-It later rose to number 24 after four weeks and then peaked at number 8.
-The success off "Мама Люба" was the same, debuting at number 206, then peaking at number 8 in Russia.
+"Mama Lover" peaked at number 15 in TopHit's "Radio Hits Russia Weekly Chart".
+The Russian-language version of the song "Mama Lyuba" peaked at number 62 in the same chart.

 "Mama Lover" became the group's first single to chart outside of the Russian Federation since Song #1.
 The song debuted at number 45 on the Spanish Singles Chart.
 It rose to number 34, but later peaked at number 25.
 The song is currently placed at number 60 on the Czech Republic Singles Chart.
 The song peaked at number 7 on the Italian Singles Chart, later being certified platinum by the Federation of the Italian Music Industry for digital sales exceeding 30,000 units in Italy.
 It also debuted at number 22 on the Belgium Singles Chart (Flanders), and at number 6 on the Belgium Dance Charts.

 The song was released in the United States and Canada not long after its original release.
 The song entered the US Dance/Electronic Songs chart at number thirty-eight and lasted for as sole week.
 The group became the first Russian act to chart on the Billboard chart since fellow Russian duo t.A.T.u's single "All About Us".